esl/MongooseIM/doc/user-guide/Getting-started.md

 ## Summary

-Now you have the minimum knowledge: you know how to simply deploy MongooseIM, configure some basic features, check/verify a few useful items, validate it both on the client side and server side, and manipulate a few good practices.
+Now you have the minimum knowledge: you know how to deploy MongooseIM, configure some basic features, check/verify a few useful items, validate it both on the client and server side, and utilize a few good practices.

 ### Summary: command line